BunnyhopGames/bunnyhopgames.github.io/_posts/2016-3-14-The-Tomb-of-RNGesus.md

+---
+layout: post
+title: The Tomb of RNGesus
+---

 For the 2016 7DRL competition this year I've created a game called "The Tomb of RNGesus."

 The core mechanic of this game is the ability to see whether your attack will be a miss, hit, or critical hit before you actually take the attack.
 In fact, you can actually see your 5 next moves, as well as being able to see the next 3 moves of all enemies.